Why Does Adrian Zenz Think He’s Right?

 Zenz is a very intelligent man with a PhD, he’s spent half of his life studying and is qualified in the IT industry.
 He spent much of the last few years making a lot of money researching China online, including government websites and government contractor’s websites.
 In doing so, he has found many thousands of documents relating to Xinjiang including purchase orders, contracts for buildings, agreements between suppliers and the government, even some sensitive information such as what security equipment has been purchased.
 He found records of transportation and shipping contracts and he knows that millions of dollars of security fences, wire, security cameras and other equipment used to keep people safe has been sent to Xinjiang.
 On top of this he knows that many beds were sent there too.

-Zenz doesn’t speak, read or write Chinese, but from this information he’s made an interpretation, influenced by his religious belief that anyone who doesn’t believe in God is evil so, the “evil” Communist Party of China must be locking people in compounds and making them work for no pay!
+Zenz, as far as can be ascertained, doesn’t speak, read or write Chinese.
+Hie educational qualifications show no evidence of him ever attending an institution where Mandarain was part of the curriculum and he’s specialised in other fields such as theology, development studies and anthropolgy.
+From the information he’s seen, he’s made interpretations, influenced by his religious belief that anyone who doesn’t believe in God is evil so, the “evil” Communist Party of China must be locking people in compounds and making them work for no pay!

 What he hasn’t considered is a viable alternative: Xinjiang is huge, many people live in small farming communities and can’t travel to and from school every day.
 He doesn’t understand the Chinese culture of living in a school because in his home country, Germany, all students go home after their classes and live with their families.
 He doesn’t understand the majority of workers in China are migrant workers who travel from rural areas into the cities and work in large factories so he has never seen a factory with 10,000 workers living in dormitories.
 These are completely unknown to him so, if a factory has many small rooms and beds, it must be a prison, because this is the only experience he has.